cottrellashley/jsonmathpy/README.md

-### DESCRIPTION:
+# JsonMathPy

-Mathyfy is a Python package that can take a string as input and parse it into a python dictionary, (and if you want a JSON math file).
+[JsonMathPy](https://pypi.org/project/jsonmathpy/) is a Python package that can take a string as input and parse it into a python dictionary, (and if you want a JSON math file).
 The package can parse and evaluate expressions using the operations and objects injected by the user.

 ### WHY DOES THIS EXIST?